Nynas: History

 The name primarily associated with the original Nynas is Axel Ax:son Johnson.
 At an early stage he recognised the opportunities created by car ownership, and in 1928 he had Sweden's first refinery built in Nynäshamn.
 During World War II, Nynas played a prominent role in supplying energy in Sweden, as the company developed methods for manufacturing oil products made of coal and tar.

 The decades immediately after the Second World War were characterised by rapid expansion, and in 1956 the refinery in Gothenburg was opened.
 At that time Nynas was a Swedish family firm, manufacturing a large number of oil products and also with a national network of petrol stations.

 But changes in the outside world soon made it economically unviable to run a small, national oil company.
 The two energy crises in the 1970s resulted in Nynas suffering a serious cost crisis, as they did not have access to their own crude oil.
 The only way out was to specialise in a small number of products and to look beyond the borders of Sweden.

 In order to grow on the bitumen side, the refinery in Antwerp was bought in 1985, and in 1992 the UK bitumen company Briggs Oil was acquired.
 The latter acquisition included the refineries in Dundee and Eastham.
 In parallel with this expansion in the bitumen area, hundreds of million Swedish kronor were invested in turning the Nynäshamn refinery into a modern facility for the production of naphthenic specialty oils.

-In September 2013, Nynas received EU approval to takeover the Harburg base oil manufacturing plant and some associated refining facilities of the Harburg refinery in Hamburg, Germany.
-The reason was an expected demand for naphthenic specialty oils, especially in Asia.
-The takeover, which involved wide-ranging investments to convert the part of the plant that was previously used for fuel production, was completed in 2016.
-With the new specialty oil refinery in place, it was possible to achieve an annual production increase of 350,000 tonnes.
+In September 2013, Nynas received EU approval to take over the Harburg base oil manufacturing plant and some associated refining facilities of the Harburg refinery in Hamburg, Germany.
+However, the plant was closed down in 2022.